After Pressure Mounts, Joel Osteen Says His Houston Megachurch Is Open To Evacuees

 Victoria and I care deeply about our fellow Houstonians.
 Lakewood’s doors are open and we are receiving anyone who needs shelter.— Joel Osteen (@JoelOsteen) August 29, 2017

-On Tuesday, Osteen addressed the criticism, albeit subtly.
+And Osteen addressed the criticism, albeit subtly.

 "Victoria and I care deeply about our fellow Houstonians," he tweeted.
 "Lakewood's doors are open and we are receiving anyone who needs shelter."